Two by Twos: Gatherings

 These annual events are attended by members from within a larger geographical area than for the special meetings.
-These services generally follow the format used for special meetings.
+The services generally follow the format used for special meetings.
 Conventions are held over several days, usually in rural areas on properties with facilities to handle housing, feeding, and other necessities for those who attend.
-There are typically crude male and female dormitories, a dormitory for the Workers, and male and female communal bathrooms with simple showers.
+There are typically male and female dormitories, a dormitory for the Workers, and male and female communal bathrooms with simple showers.
 Conventions are not open to the public, although outsiders often attend by invitation.
 Although not now usual, members were at one time segregated by sex during services.